ttlew/conversation/expression-language.md

 | `$card_type:VISA`          | `context['card_type'] == 'VISA'`        |
 | `$card_type:(MASTER CARD)` | `context['card_type'] == 'MASTER CARD'` |

-You can include special characters, such as dashes or periods, in context variable names.
+You can include special characters, such as hyphens or periods, in context variable names.
 However, doing so can lead to problems when the SpEL expression is evaluated.
-The dash could be interpreted as a minus sign, for example.
+The hyphen could be interpreted as a minus sign, for example.
 To avoid such problems, reference the variable by using either the full expression syntax or the shorthand syntax `$(variable-name)` and do not use the following special characters in the name:

-- Round brackets ()
+- Parentheses ()
 - More than one apostrophe ''
 - Quotation marks "